In 1969, when Steve McQueen suggested a film about the legendary 24 Hours of

-McQueen had always been an awkward customer – a moody, driven actor who’d work tirelessly to upstage his fellows (look again at the tics and grimaces and gestures that drove Yul Brynner wild in The Magnificent Seven) – and his normal movie-star paranoia only got worse when he discovered cocaine.
+McQueen had always been an awkward customer – a moody, driven actor who’d work tirelessly to upstage his fellows (look again at the tics and gestures that drove Yul Brynner wild in The Magnificent Seven) – and his normal movie-star paranoia only got worse when he discovered cocaine.

 Nothing got done.
 Worse, McQueen’s years of labouring on the idea for Le Mans had produced a mere ten pages of treatment which baffled all who read it.
-In his mind the film was about pure racing and nothing else.
+In his mind the film was about racing and nothing else.

 Pure racing, Sturges warned him, would make for a boring movie.
 Sturges suggested adding human interest, a love story, anything that would flesh out the characters and involve the average filmgoer.

 But what did the director of Gunfight at the OK Corral, The Magnificent Seven and The Great Escape know about film-making?
 McQueen got his way and Sturges walked, uttering the classic exit line “I’m too old and too rich to put up with this shit”.

 Over the course of the next psychotic months McQueen fired virtually everyone close to him – the producer, long-time colleagues, his agent of ten years.
 Finally, his wife turned up on set and McQueen “fired” her too.